remrama/DREaM/docs/source/annotation.rst

    </blockquote>

 Lucidity is often fleeting.
 If the author states that lucidity might have dissipated, that should be included in the end of the lucid annotation.
+If they don't mention lucidity being lost, assume the dream has remained lucid.

 .. raw:: html